Flat Roofing is Popular in the DC Metro Area

-Flat Roofing is Popular in the DC Metro Area

-  Did you know that nearly all row houses and buildings in DC and Capitol Hill

-  area have flat roofs?
-And all modern homes with steel frame structures and open

-  floor plans have flat roofs?
-So if old and new use flat roof construction, it

-  must be the best material for roofing, right?
+Did you know that nearly all row houses and buildings in DC and Capitol Hill area have flat roofs?
+And all modern homes with steel frame structures and open floor plans have flat roofs?
+So if old and new use flat roof construction, it must be the best material for roofing, right?
 Not Necessarily.

 The demands on flat roofs are unique to other materials.
 Flat roofs are “flat.”

-  At least nearly, but they do grade a tiny tiny bit. and slowly drain into

-  stormwater management systems such as large gutters and downspout drains.
-Flat

-  roofs need to be water proof because they need to hold standing water and

-  prevent leakage into the underlying wood roof decking.
-Contractors who Install

-  flat roofs are very specialized and need to pay careful attention to details.
+At least nearly, but they do slope a tiny tiny bit.
+And slowly drain into stormwater management systems such as large gutters and downspout drains.
+Flat roofs need to be water proof because they need to hold standing water and prevent leakage into the underlying wood decking.
+Contractors who Install flat roofs are very specialized and need to pay careful attention to details.

 Nearly all new flat roofs are made of either TPO or EPDM membranes.
-So which one

-  is better and what are the pros and cons?
+So which one is better and what are the pros and cons?

 What is the Best Flat Roof Membrane?

 60% of all flat roofs installed these days have TPO membranes.
 But why?
-What

-  makes TPO singly ply better than EPDM and other low slope systems?
-Some roofers

-  believe TPO is easier to water proof than EPDM.
-But there are many differences

-  in the two roofing materials and how they are installed.
-TPO is more widely used

-  in the Maryland, DC and NOVA areas.
+What makes TPO singly ply better than EPDM and other low slope systems?
+Some roofers believe TPO is easier to water proof than EPDM.
+But there are many differences in the two roofing materials and how they are installed.
+TPO is more widely used in the Maryland, DC and NOVA areas.

-  Premier Roofing specializes in flat roof replacement and repair.
-We do

-  commercial and residential flat roof contracting.
-Finding a TPO specialist is
+Premier Roofing specializes in flat roof replacement and repair for commercial and residential projects.
+Finding a TPO specialist is important.

-  important.
 TPO is technique sensitive compared to asphalt shingle installation.

-  Many of our projects are completed in Washington DC, Silver Spring and
+Many of our projects are completed in Washington DC, Silver Spring and Alexandria.

-  Alexandria.
 We have over 25 years of experience in the roof industry.
-We are

-  happy to evaluate your project and determine what installation or repair is best

-  for your situation.
+We are happy to evaluate your project and determine what installation or repair is best for your situation.

 Let’s take a look at the differences in the systems.
-What are the advantages of

-  TPO and EPDM?
+What are the advantages of TPO and EPDM?
 What makes one better than the other?